onnelakin/quivra-privacy-policy/README.md

 # Quivra Privacy Policy

+This repository contains the official privacy policy for the Quivra app.

-The official privacy policy is available at:
+The full privacy policy is available at:

 https://onnelakin.github.io/quivra-privacy-policy/

+For inquiries:
+onnellab.app@gmail.com